Fairness in Information Access Systems: Sources of Unfairness

 Many variables also require a codebook to determine how the variable is recorded, particularly if it is categorical in nature, and these codebooks reflect specific perspectives in how observations should be recorded.
 This becomes particularly salient with sensitive personal attributes such as gender or race; racial categories are often adapted from administrative data collection efforts, but these categorizations vary across time and space and are the results of substantial political processes in determining how to record a fundamentally social construct \citep{Hanna2020-ln}.
 Finally, data needs to be collected and interpreted in light of its social and cultural context to avoid unfairly disregarding local knowledge and perspectives.

-{societal bias|see {bias, societal}} {statistical bias|see {bias, statistical}} \AP \citet[\S 2.1]{Mitchell2020-mt} provide a statistically-oriented view on the sources we have discussed so far: \intro{societal bias} results in deviations between the `world as it should and could be' and the ``world as it is'', and \intro{statistical bias} results in `systematic mismatch' between the world as it is and the collected data and observations, including both sampling biases and measurement error.
+{societal bias|see {bias, societal}} {statistical bias|see {bias, statistical}} \AP \citet[\S 2.1]{Mitchell2020-mt} provide a statistically-oriented view on the sources we have discussed so far: \intro{societal bias} results in deviations between the ``world as it should and could be'' and the ``world as it is'', and \intro{statistical bias} results in ``systematic mismatch'' between the world as it is and the collected data and observations, including both sampling biases and measurement error.
 Redlining is an example of societal bias, because it results in people living in different housing situations than they would if there was no racial discrimination in housing policy (the world as it should be); a systematic mismatch between actual housing situations and their records in the data, for example due to differential reporting, would be a statistical bias.

-\ConceptDef{Models} can also introduce unfairness.
-Such unfairness arise from direct use of sensitive attributes (e.g., gender and race) in the model.
+Machine learning \ConceptDef{models} can also introduce unfairness.
+Such unfairness may arise from direct use of sensitive attributes (e.g., gender and race) in the model.
 Models may learn to discriminate indirectly from other proxy variables present in the data.
-The objective functions for which a model is optimized further encode specific perspectives about what constitutes a ``good'' model, sharing the perspective challenges in determining how to define, collect, and encode data.
+The objective functions for which a model is optimized further encode specific perspectives about what constitutes a ``good'' model, sharing the respective challenges in determining how to define, collect, and encode data.

 Unfairness can arise in \ConceptDef{evaluating} a machine learning algorithm or application in various ways.
 All of the problems we have discussed regarding input data apply to evaluation, to the extent that the data is being used to evaluate the model (and it usually is, at least as an initial validation step, even when the final evaluation will involve the results of application deployment).
 Further, perspectives captured in the definition of success can skews evaluation outcomes, as success for some stakeholders does not mean success for all \citep{Barocas2021-tv}.
 It is crucial to identify who are the stakeholders of the system, and determine whose utility is reflected in the evaluation metric(s).
 This connects to additional questions on the accountability of the system: Who gets to make the decision on who is being served through the design choices?
 To whom are they accountable?